 - If possible, configure the benchmark to run for a long duration in a steady state: eg, hours.

-- While the benchmark is running, analyze the performance of all components involved using other tools, to identify the limiter of the benchmark.
+- While the benchmark is running, analyze the performance of all components involved using other tools, to identify the true limiter of the benchmark.

 The process of active benchmarking is similar to the performance analysis of any application.
 One difference, which can make this process easier, is that you have a known workload to begin analyzing: the benchmark applied.